-The department sponsors chapters of the National Student Speech-Language-Hearing Association and the National Association of Future Doctors of Audiology.
+The department sponsors chapters of the National Student Speech-Language-Hearing Association and the Student Academy of Audiology (SAA).
 Besides numerous community fund-raising events and scholarship drives, the student organizations conduct annual conferences which attract professionals from throughout the Southwest.
 Nationally and internationally recognized speakers spend time with students and other professionals discussing current topics in communication disorders and sciences.